-While a couple slot into your typical-run-of-the-mill-city-bridge category, built with function in mind as apposed to aesthetics, the majority of Dublin’s bridges are delightfully unique, with some even downright quirky.
+While a couple slot into your typical-run-of-the-mill-city-bridge category, built with function in mind rather than aesthetics, the majority of Dublin’s bridges are delightfully unique, with some even downright quirky.

 Enter the Ha’penny Bridge

-Dublin’s Ha’penny Bridge is bursting with character and is a favourite amongst tourists and locals alike, with around 30,000 people crossing the 43 metres it takes to reach either side, every day and a heap of people uploading photos of it to social media.
+Dublin’s Ha’penny Bridge is bursting with character and is a favourite amongst tourists and locals alike, with around 30,000 people crossing it every day.

 A favourite with tourists and locals alike, the bridge is one of Dublin’s most iconic landmarks, taking people from Merchant’s Arch to Liffey Street since its construction in 1816.